 Short breaks are a way of getting a break from your caring responsibilities.

-Taking a break from caring for your child is not an admission of failure or a way of saying you don’t care.
-A break is an opportunity to recharge batteries, spend time with others or pursue a particular interest.
-Short breaks may also allow your child to have a change of scene, try different experiences, have fun and make friends.
+Short breaks are an opportunity to recharge batteries, spend time with others or pursue a particular interest.
+They can also allow your child to have a change of scene, try different experiences, have fun and make friends.

 Short breaks can include:

 - Care at home – includes sitting or care attendant schemes, which provide someone to sit with or ‘mind’ your child.

 - Day care away from home – includes nurseries, playgroups, out of school and weekend clubs and, during school holidays, access to playschemes.